vishals79/web-crawler/README.md

 	## Input
 	* base.URL = URL to download emails.
 	* download.directory = Directory path to save emails.
+	* recovery.dir = Directory name to save backup files to recover from internet connection loss and resume from last run.

 	## Thread
 	* min.threads = minimum number of threads.